AndrewSushi/CS330/README.md

-# This is a repository for CS330 taken at University of Oregon
+# CS330 taken at University of Oregon
--Andrew Chan